 a) Internal Grievances and Appeals.
 Contractor shall maintain an internal review process to resolve Enrollee’s written or oral expression of dissatisfaction regarding the Contractor and Participating Providers, including appeals of claim and benefit determinations, and complaints relating to the scope of Covered Services required to be covered under the QHP.
 Contractor’s processes shall comply with State and Federal laws, rules and regulations relating to enrollee rights and appeals processes, specifically including grievance requirements set forth at Health and Safety Code §1368 regardless of the Health Insurance Regulator for the Contractor’s QHPs.

-b) Independent Medical Review.
-Contractor shall comply with State and Federal laws, rules and regulations relating to the external independent medical review process available to Enrollees for Covered Services.
-Contractor’s external medical review process shall be conducted in accordance with the requirements set forth at Insurance Code Section 10169 et seq. and Health and Safety Code Section 1374.30 et seq., as applicable.
+b) External Review.
+Contractor shall comply with State and Federal laws, rules and regulations relating to the external review process, including independent medical review, available to Enrollees for Covered Services.
+Contractor’s external review process shall be conducted in accordance with the requirements set forth at Insurance Code Section 10169 et seq. and Health and Safety Code Section 1374.30 et seq., as applicable.

 3.6.3 Applications and Notices